Expected Performance of a Mean-Reversion Trading Strategy - Part 3

 2.2 A contrast: proportional bias

-To sharpen intuition for the EMA analysis that follows, consider the limiting case M_t = \rho\, X_t for some \rho \in [0,1).
+To sharpen intuition for the EMA analysis that follows, consider the idealised case M_t = \rho\, X_t for some \rho \in [0,1).
+This assumes the trader has access to the true mispricing X_t — making it a theoretical benchmark rather than a realisable estimator — but it provides a clean contrast with the EMA.
 The trader’s perceived mispricing is then \tilde{X}_t = (1-\rho)\,X_t, and the PnL satisfies Y_t = (1-\rho)\,(\sigma^2 t - X_t^2)/2.
 Both the expected PnL and the path risk scale by (1-\rho) and (1-\rho)^2 respectively, so the Sharpe ratio remains \sqrt{\theta/2}, independent of \rho.
 Proportional bias reduces capacity without degrading risk-adjusted return — a qualitatively different outcome from the lagged, asymmetric distortion introduced by trailing estimators.

 3 EMA Trailing Estimator